 So we’ve covered the major seasons, but there are other things to see and do in Banff that have very specific seasons and you might want to take those into account too.

-Best time to visit Banff to see the Northern Lights:
+When is the best time to visit Banff to see the Northern Lights?

 In order to see the Northern Lights, you need a few things to line up.
 Those things are weather conditions, the Northern lights actually being on, and darkness.

 If you’re interested in learning a bit more about Larches in the area, and some of our favourite hikes, check out our larches blog post or read about the larches in Yoho and Lake O’Hara.

-Bear in mind though, most larch forests only exist at higher altitudes, so expect to have to hike to see them close up.
+Bear in mind that most Larch forests only exist at higher altitudes, so expect to have to hike to see them close up.

-Best time to visit Banff for Milky Way Photography:
+When is the best time to visit Banff for Milky Way and Astrophotography?

 Banff is a magical Christmas town under normal winter conditions, but visit Banff during the holiday period and it really takes things to the next level.
 Seriously, there’s even a permanent Christmas store.

 If you visit during Christmas, Banff has tons of special events put on by various hotels and organisations.
 In particular, look out for Christmas at the Castle events at the Banff Springs Hotel (you don’t generally have to be staying there to participate).
 There’s also the Christmas parade, ice skating on frozen lakes and much more.

 And if you’re visiting for Christmas, you might as well stay for New Year’s Eve as well!
 The town erupts into the streets for one of the coldest street parties in the world!
 The Fairmont Banff Springs also hosts an annual New Years Eve Gala.